-Investigate all aspects of media, from broadcast media to cyberspace, on our full-time Media Studies degree in Cambridge.
-Choose to study abroad in Belgium, Denmark or the US, and get support to find work placements.
+Investigate all aspects of media, from broadcast media to cyberspace, by studying our full-time Media Studies degree in Cambridge, ARU.
+Choose to study abroad for one semester, and get support to find work placements.
 Combine media practice with critical thinking to become an all-round professional, ready for a career in today’s fast-moving media industry.

 Our BA (Hons) Media Studies degree combines creative practice and critical thinking.
 You will engage with a wide range of ideas central to understanding our 21st century media environment.